Mariah33/SentinelTranslate/infrastructure/ECR_SETUP.md

 ## Step 3: Build and Push Images

+**Important**: All images are built for `linux/amd64` architecture to match AWS EKS nodes, even if you're building on Apple Silicon (ARM64).
+This is handled automatically by the build scripts.

 ### Quick Method: All-in-One

 Build all images and push to ECR in one command: